Antique silver and crystal compotier from the first half of the 19th century

 Description

-It rests on a triangular base made of centered foil with a monogram B L engraved in large cursive letters; from the corners, a trivet begins, decorated with neoclassical motifs in volutes, connected by spirals with rosettes, supporting a round upper ring made of perforated, embossed, and engraved sheet metal, which contains an engraved crystal chalice.
+It rests on a triangular base made of centered foil with a monogram B L engraved in large cursive letters; from the corners, a tripod begins, decorated with neoclassical motifs in volutes, connected by spirals with rosettes, supporting a round upper ring made of perforated, embossed, and engraved sheet metal, in which a crystal goblet is engraved.
 The rolled foil lid ends with a socket with a cast jewel.

-Marks placed on the upper edge and below the base of the artifact refer to the Milanese state for the second silver hallmark (800/000) along with a mark with the insignia of a full moon in a circular field, with CC numbers referring to goldsmith Cristoforo Corbella, active until 1860 in the Orefici district, 3194.
+Marks placed on the upper edge and below the artifact's base refer to the Milan assay office for the second silver hallmark (800/000) along with a mark with the moon phase insignia in a circular field, with CC numbers referring to goldsmith Cristoforo Corbella, active until 1860 in the Orefici district, 3194.

-Corbella is a well-known Milanese goldsmith from the first half of the 19th century, and his works are found in the treasuries of many churches and in refined private collections. (see G. Sambonet, Gli argenti Milanesi, Milano 1987, page 181).
+Corbella is a well-known Milanese goldsmith from the first half of the 19th century, and his works are housed in the treasury of many churches and in refined private collections. (see G. Sambonet, Gli argenti Milanesi Milano 1987, page 181).

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, which coincides with the dominant Biedermeier style.
+Many styles characterize antique furniture, but a few key ones stand out.
+Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.
+Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Antique products in Rococo and Louis XV styles are interesting and noteworthy.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by very ornate furniture meant to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these pieces.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the past era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the past era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
 Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
-These were quite distinctive products but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
 There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

 See catalog